aubricus/lazy-dm-scripts/README.md

 ## Support

 Consider this repo unsupported.

 ## Contributing

-If you'd like to suggest a change, for this repository and createa a pull request.
+If you'd like to suggest a change, fork this repository and create a a pull request.